 Some dog breeds are more likely to suffer from separation anxiety than others.
 A dog that continuously relieves itself on your floor, despite being housebroken, may be experiencing some degree of anxiety.
 Other separation anxiety symptoms in dogs include running away, continuous barking, and destroying your belongings.

-That said, your only responsibility as a dog owner is to ensure your dog is safe and comfortable until you return home.
+That said, your only responsibility as dog parents is to ensure your dog is safe and comfortable until you return home.

 Further reading on housesitting, petsitting and puppy sitting